Discover the Cheapest Airplane: Affordable Travel Awaits!

 Light-Sport Aircraft (LSA)

 • Cessna 162 Skycatcher – A popular option within the LSA category.
-Known for its reliability and ease of use.
-Priced between $80,000 to $120,000 depending on its condition.
+My buddy Mike flies one out of a grass strip in Tennessee, and he swears by its reliability.
+Priced between $80,000 to $120,000 depending on condition – not cheap, but doable.

-• Pipistrel Alpha Trainer – This European light aircraft is another cost-effective choice.
-Offers great performance at an affordable price usually around $90,000 to $110,000.
+• Pipistrel Alpha Trainer – This European light aircraft caught my eye at an airshow a few years back.
+Great performance, decent avionics, usually around $90,000 to $110,000.

-• Aeronca Champ – A vintage aircraft that enthusiasts love for its simplicity.
-Used models can be found for less than $40,000, making it one of the cheapest working airplanes available.
+• Aeronca Champ – Now we’re talking.
+A vintage bird that enthusiasts love for its pure simplicity.
+Used models can be found for less than $40,000, and there’s something magical about flying an airplane your grandfather could have flown.

 Ultralight Aircraft